Rakhyvel/Orange/docs/orngdoc.md

 4. A function has a list of zero or more parameters.
     1. Parameters have a name and type.
     2. Parameters optionally have a default value that is known at compile-time.
+    3. Parameters may be marked `mut`, which signifies that the function body may mutate their values.
 5. A function may optionally specify a return type.
 If no return type is specified, then it is the unit type.
 6. A function has a list of zero or more contexts.
 7. A function has a body block.
 The result of calling the function is the value of the function in the context of the specified generic parameters, parameters, and specified contexts.